-School staff can legally search for a pupil if it is suspected that he/she is carrying a weapon in the school grounds (Searching, Screening and Confiscation, DFE 2018) In Hart Primary School, is a pupil is suspected of carrying a weapon the Headteacher, Deputy Head or Assistant Headteacher will be informed and a search will take place if deemed necessary.
+School staff can legally search for a pupil if it is suspected that he/she is carrying a weapon in the school grounds (Searching, Screening and Confiscation, DFE 2018) In Hart Primary School, is a pupil is suspected of carrying a weapon the Head of School, Assistant Head will be informed and a search will take place if deemed necessary.
 Parents will be contacted and the police may be called.
 This is also in accordance with statute and guidance issued by the Department of Education.